 The use of root canal treatments can restore a natural appearance, normal bite, and efficient chewing while also protecting the other teeth from damage caused as a consequence of the original problem.
 Best of all, it is a treatment type that removes the need for removing the tooth and using a prosthetic or false tooth.
 Root canals can be used on multiple teeth, although each tooth requires its own treatment.
 As long as the patient follows a positive dental hygiene routine following the treatment, the benefits can last for many years.

-In order to determine if a root canal is necessary, the multi-specialty team of dentists at Dental Partners of Boston will begin with a thorough examination.
-During that appointment, we will be able to determine if a root canal is necessary or not for a patient.
+In order to determine if a root canal is necessary, the multi-specialty team of dentists at Dental Partners of Boston will do a thorough examination.
+During that appointment, we will be able to determine if it is necessary or not.
 Here are a few of the signs that may signal a root canal is necessary:

 It is important to understand that in some cases, there may be no obvious symptoms.
 It is vital to receive regular check-ups in case of an infection which you might not notice on your own.
 Root canal treatments can be used to save teeth that are affected by infection, inflammation, or an abscess.

 When root canal treatments are deemed essential (or the most suitable solution), it’s imperative that you take quick action as leaving the issue untreated can allow the damage to escalate while also causing damage to the surrounding teeth.
-Besides, the pain and discomfort will continue to worsen until the root canal is completed.
+The pain and discomfort will continue to worsen until the issue is fixed.

 Root canal treatments aren’t only crucial for preventing further damage.
 Their impact on your daily life can be hugely influential.
 Some of the biggest rewards include;